Ellipsis

 - ‘Which car do you prefer?’
 ‘I like the red one.’

-- Are you going to wear these trousers or the ones that I gave you?
+- Will you wear these trousers or the ones that I gave you?

 - I’d lend you a pen, but this is the only one I have.